 - Apply stylistic techniques in your writing that have been presented in the course readings

-It is important to note this course is structured as a workshop: students will receive feedback from their instructor and fellow writers in a roundtable setting.
-All students should be prepared to offer their classmates responses to their work.
+It is important to note this course is structured as a workshop.
+You will receive feedback from your instructor and fellow writers in a roundtable setting.
+You should be prepared to offer your classmates responses to their work.

 Applies Towards the Following Certificates